Examination for Professional Practice of Psychology Practice Test

 field at large.
 The average pass-rate for doctoral level

-candidates who are taking the exam for the first time
+candidates who are taking the test for the first time

-exceeds 80% in the most recent demo years.
+exceeds 80% in the most recent trial years.

 province or territory in which they wish to be licensed.